Gravity (Embrace song)

 "Gravity" is a song by English rock band Embrace, released as the lead single from their fourth studio album, Out of Nothing (2004).
 Written by Coldplay, the song was first performed live by Coldplay in 2002.
 Ultimately, Coldplay frontman Chris Martin gave the song to Embrace, although Coldplay released their own version in 2005 as a B-side to their single "Talk".
-"Gravity" peaked at number seven on the UK Singles Chart and earned a silver sales certification from the British Phonographic Industry in October 2019.
-The B-side, "Wasted", started off as "Logical Love Song" and was originally conceived during the Drawn from Memory sessions.

-"Gravity" later became the theme song to the TV show Mike Bassett: Manager, starring Ricky Tomlinson.
-The song was also used in series 2 episode 7 of Gavin & Stacey when Nessa was giving birth to "Neil the Baby".
+"Gravity" was released in the United Kingdom on 30 August 2004.
+It subsequently peaked at number seven on the UK Singles Chart and earned a silver sales certification from the British Phonographic Industry (BPI) in October 2019.
+Radio X ranked it among the best indie songs of 2004.
+The B-side, "Wasted", was originally conceived during the Drawn from Memory (2000) sessions.